canjs/canjs/plugins/plugins.md

 @page canjs.plugins Plugins
 @parent canjs

-The following are officially supported plugins:
+@group canjs.plugins.official 0 Officially Supported

-- [can-construct-proxy]
+@group canjs.plugins.deprecated 1 Deprecated
-- [can-control-plugin]
+@disabletableofcontents

-- [can-map-backup]
+## CanJS Plugins

-- [can-map-delegate]
+The following plugins can be installed via `npm` for use with CanJS:

-- [can-map-lazy]
+- [can-map-backup] - Backup and restore properties on a `can.Map`

-- [can-view-modifiers]
+See the list of [canjs.plugins.deprecated deprecated plugins] for plugins that used to be a part of CanJS and are no longer supported.

 ## Usage

-For any official CanJS plugin, run `npm install name-of-plugin`.
+For any CanJS plugin, run `npm install name-of-plugin`.
 Then, you can include it in your project a few different ways.

 ### ES6 Use